-STAAR Spanish is available for eligible emergent bilingual students in grades 3-5 whose LPACs determine a Spanish-language version of STAAR is the most appropriate measure of their academic progress.
+STAAR Spanish is available for eligible students for whom a Spanish version of STAAR is the most appropriate measure of their academic progress.
+Note that STAAR Spanish tests are available for students in grades 3-5.

 STAAR Alternate 2

 STAAR Alternate 2 is available for eligible students receiving special education services and who meet certain state-established criteria, as determined by the student's ARD Committee.